francesmcconnell/git-exercise/chapter3.md

 Despite the odds stacked against her, Kelly refused to back down and continued to campaign tirelessly, crisscrossing the country in a whirlwind of rallies and stump speeches.
 Her perseverance and determination caught the attention of voters who were drawn to her sincerity and dedication to serving the people.

 As election day drew near, the polls showed a neck-and-neck race between Kelly and Squeaky, with many pundits predicting a historic upset in the making.
-The tension was palpable as the nation awaited the final results, eager to see whether a human or a squirrel would be leading the country for the next four years.